Sinister Minister (horse)

 Sinister Minister is a thoroughbred race horse.
-As a foal born on March 29, 2003, he was a possible contender for the Triple Crown in 2006.
+As a foal born on March 29, 2003, he was a possible contender for the American Triple Crown in 2006.

 Connections

 Sinister Minister is owned by the Lanni Family Trust and trained by Bob Baffert.
 He's often been ridden by Victor Espinoza.

 Sinister Minister was bred in Kentucky by Mr & Mrs. Michael L. Owens.
-By Old Trieste, his dam is Sweet Minister by The Prime Minister.
+Sired by Old Trieste, his dam is Sweet Minister by The Prime Minister.

 Stud career

 Sinister Minister was retired to stud in 2008 and stands at the Arrow Stud in Japan.